nicsuzor/wikijuris/ausip/trade-mark-overview.markdown

 ## Definition of a Trade Mark

-A trade mark is defined as a sign which is used in trade or commence to distinguish a product from another.
+A trade mark is defined in section 17 as a sign which is used, or intended to be used, to distinguish goods or services dealt with or provided in the course of trade by a person from the goods or services of another.
 There are three elements which make up a trade mark.

 A trade mark must: